oatlog/oatlog/doc/planning_report/main.typ

 )
 ]

-+ Literature study
-+ End-to-end working egglog compatible for most programs.
-+ Read eqlog and egglog codebases.
-+ Setup benchmarks against egglog
-+ Maybe setup benchmarks against eqlog
-+ Describe formal semantics of what our engine supports, and difference to eqlog and egglog.
-+ Related work
-+ Basic formal explanation and theory.
-+ Finish report

 #show bibliography: set heading(numbering: "1   ")
 #bibliography("refs.bib", title: "References")

 == What is an egraph (Informal, somewhat easy to understand, connect to databases directly? present SQL equivalent/graph equivalent of a query?)

-// e-nod = term = tuple i en relation
+// e-node = term = tuple in a relation
-// e-class = variabel = element i tuple i en relation
+// e-class = variabel = element of a tuple in a relation

 = Distributive law example